 It may sound strange that although you have been issued with a patent, you may be prevented from marketing your own invention, but that is nonetheless precisely the case.
 This situation may arise if, for instance, the searches made before marketing the product were not thorough enough.

 “It’s tremendously important to identify early in the product development process the pre-existing rights already granted and consequently the (remaining) free scope available for marketing your own product.
-I’d go as far as to say that establishing an overview of existing IP rights, or at the very least mapping a so-called “patent landscape”, should initially be prioritised over patenting,” says Patent Attorney Björn Rechinger of Patrade Copenhagen.
+I’d go as far as to say that establishing an overview of existing IP rights, or at the very least mapping a so-called “patent landscape”, should initially be prioritised over patenting,” says European Patent Attorney Nanna Meyland Nicolaisen of Patrade Copenhagen.

 What is a patent landscape?